Mark Steyn: After America

-The book achieved significant commercial success.
-After America peaked at number four on the New York Times bestseller list for non-fiction.
+After America peaked at number four on the New York Times bestseller list for non-fiction, but tagged with a dagger for bulk orders.
 Although written in a polemical style about controversial issues, praise came from publications such as The Washington Times, where Steyn received comparison to George Orwell, and The Spectator, where Steyn's sense of prose received comparison to pyrotechnics.

 On August 17, 2011, Steyn discussed the book and a variety of related issues while delivering the first lecture in The NHIOP Bookmark Series, a program of the New Hampshire Institute of Politics at Saint Anselm College in Manchester, New Hampshire.
 C-SPAN recorded Steyn's comments.

 Legal issues

 Canadian Islamic Congress human rights complaint

-In 2007, a complaint was filed with the Ontario Human Rights Commission related to an article "The Future Belongs to Islam", written by Mark Steyn, published in Maclean's magazine.
+In 2007, a complaint was filed with the Ontario Human Rights Commission related to Steyn's article, entitled "The Future Belongs to Islam", published in Maclean's magazine.
 The complainants alleged that the article and the refusal of Macleans to provide space for a rebuttal violated their human rights.
 The complainants also claimed that the article was one of twenty-two (22) Maclean's articles, many written by Steyn, about Muslims.
 Further complaints were filed with the Canadian Human Rights Commission, later stripped of its mandate by the Canadian parliament in 2011, and the British Columbia Human Rights Tribunal.

 The Ontario Human Rights Commission refused in April 2008 to proceed, saying it lacked jurisdiction to deal with magazine content.
-However, the Commission stated that it, "strongly condemns the Islamophobic portrayal of Muslims ...
+However, the Commission stated that it "strongly condemns the Islamophobic portrayal of Muslims ...
 Media has a responsibility to engage in fair and unbiased journalism."
 Critics of the Commission claimed that Maclean's and Steyn had been found guilty without a hearing.
 John Martin of The Province wrote, "There was no hearing, no evidence presented and no opportunity to offer a defence—just a pronouncement of wrongdoing."

 The OHRC defended its right to comment by stating, "Like racial profiling and other types of discrimination, ascribing the behaviour of individuals to a group damages everyone in that group.
 We have always spoken out on such issues.
 Maclean's and its writers are free to express their opinions.
 The OHRC is mandated to express what it sees as unfair and harmful comment or conduct that may lead to discrimination."

 Steyn subsequently criticized the Commission, commenting that "Even though they (the OHRC) don't have the guts to hear the case, they might as well find us guilty.
 Ingenious!"